 Really pumped about these 2 coming back to me as I had followed this address on a hunch.
-At his website http://www.ericdickerson29.com/# it states very plainly that he does not sign free autographs, so I sweetened the pot a bit to see if I could game a response.
+At his website, it stated very plainly that he does not sign free autographs, so I sweetened the pot a bit to see if I could game a response.
 It worked like a charm and I was shocked to receive a response in such a short time, as both of these cards were ones I really wanted signed.
 The Skybox was just a great photo of Dickerson.
 It really screams ‘poster card’.
 The Action Packed Rookies 1992 is from a set that I unabashedly collect.
 It is from his one season with the Los Angeles Raiders and I wouldn’t have gotten it signed otherwise.

 Dickerson is unabashed when asked about Adrian Peterson’s recent run at his record 2,106 single season rushing record, and said that he’s glad he still holds the record.
 While other more… let’s say modest… players might say otherwise, I actually agree with Eric.
 There are certain records that I hope never fall again.
 Some things such as 2,106 should stand the test of time, and I am glad Dickerson (HoF Class 1999) holds it.
 Eric is also a member of the 2,200 strong NFL alum that won litigation against the NFL for concussion related injuries.
 His name is the largest name in the hat, statistically, as he piled up over 13,000 rushing/receiving yards in his career.

 At this time he does a lot of charity work, speaking, and golf tournaments to pass the time.